CogentRedTester/mpv-file-browser/README.md

 ## Root Directory

 To accomodate for both windows and linux this script has its own virtual root directory where drives and file folders can be manually added.
-This can also be used to save favourite directories.
 The root directory can only contain folders.

 The root directory is set using the `root` option, which is a comma separated list of directories.
 Entries are sent through mpv's `expand-path` command.
 By default the only root value is the user's home folder: